This is in answer to a video request from my recent poll—I had no idea the opportunity would come up so quickly!

-Their two inner hands both hold only two loops (Amy’s right and Patrick’s left hand).
+The two braiders’ inner hands both start out holding only two loops (Amy’s right and Patrick’s left hand).

 Now they are ready to exchange their index finger loops, one through the other with no turn to either loop.
 One braider initiates this, in this braid it’s always the braider on the right, Patrick.
 He starts before he has shifted his left loops, so actually his “index” loop is still down on the middle finger, leaving his index finger free:

-Then he reaches his index finger through his own b-loop (middle finger loop), but ‘backwards’–reaching through from his side of the loop toward his partner in order to fetch his partner’s a-loop:
+Patrick then TURNS his hand slightly palm-down, and reaches his index finger back toward Amy, but going THROUGH his own b-loop (middle finger loop) first: He reaches through his middle finger loop from his side of the loop toward his partner in order to fetch his partner’s a-loop:

 He takes Amy’s index loop by hooking into it from above the loop—this will result in the loop coming onto his finger without a turn!
 This may seem counter-intuitive, based on how you turn your own loops, but if you experiment (especially if you are using bicolor loops) you can prove to yourself that this is true: